Minimising calving difficulties - Cow care after calving

 To achieve a 365-day calving interval, cows have around 80 days before they need to conceive the next pregnancy.

-During this period, it is easy to forget the cows' breeding health while you focus entirely on managing the young calves.
-However, for a succesful calving next year, you need to think about it immediately after this years' calving.
-To start conceiving again, the cows must have clean reproductive organs and be cycling normally.
+However, for a succesful calving next year, you need to think about it immediately.
+To conceive, the cows must have clean reproductive organs and be cycling normally.

 The information on these pages was compiled by Katie Thorley, AHDB Beef & Lamb and David Black, Paragon Veterinary Group and reviewed by Dr Alexander Corbishley, University of Edinburgh.